gamemanual0/gm0/source/docs/software/using-the-sdk.rst

 This means that it is critical to minimize the amount of hardware calls you make in order to keep your control loops running fast.
 For instance, do not read a sensor more than once per loop.
 Instead, read it once and store the value to a variable if you need to use it again at other points in the same loop cycle.

 Using a bulk read hardware call can help with this problem.
 A bulk read takes the same 3ms to execute as any other normal hardware call, but it returns far more data.
-In order to be able to use bulk reads, you must either be running SDK v5.4 or higher, or use `RevExtensions2 <https://github.com/OpenFTC/RevExtensions2/>`_.
+In order to be able to use bulk reads, you must be running SDK v5.4 or higher.